Youth + Social Change through Youth-Led Activism

 Inspiration — The reality of youth activism today is that there is a lot of inspiration.
 However, finding it can be challenging for children and youth, as few sources are brave enough to share powerful stories of youth changing the world.
 Youtube, select media, and many other sources may provide important stories youth can relate to.
 Also, in communities around the world its important to see what’s happened before, and many communities have hidden histories of youth-led activism.

 - Youth Community Organizing

 Other tools are out there, too – share your thoughts in the comments below!
-For more information about how The Freechild Project can support youth/adult partnerships in your community or organization, contact us.
+For more information about how Freechild Institute can support youth/adult partnerships in your community or organization, contact us.